 Ambassador Gichuhi, the Representative of Kenya supported the idea that the quickest way of having IOCINDIO moving into a Sub Commission is to work with the adopted text with current membership.

-Globally, the Working Group accepted the suggestion to keep the original geographic area adopted by the Assembly of the IOC in 1989.
+Globally, the Working Group accepted the suggestion to keep the original geographic area adopted by the Assembly of the IOC in 1989 for further discussions.

+A number of participating countries suggested to add the marginal seas of the Indian Ocean to the geographic area of the further IOCINDIO Sub Commission.

+The WESTPAC Representative asked if the marginal seas in maritime continent were not included.

 The IOC Chair regretted that there was no map attached to the definition of the geographic area defined at the first meeting of IOCINDIO as adopted by the Assembly in 1989.

-A number of participating countries suggested to add the marginal seas of the Indian Ocean to the geographic area of the further IOCINDIO Sub Commission.

-The WESTPAC Representative indicated that the marginal seas in maritime continent were not included.
+Then, the IWG agree that someone would plot a map according to the sentences in 1989 to show at the next meeting.

-Following the consensus on the area of geographic responsibility, the Executive Secretary continued his presentation on the other elements with the mission and Objectives taken from the IOC Statutes but requiring modification with the geographic area.
+Following the consensus on the geographic area of responsibility, the Executive Secretary continued his presentation on the other elements with the mission and Objectives taken from the IOC Statutes but requiring modification with the geographic area.

 He further highlighted two parallel and interacting processes for the establishment of the IOC Sub-Commission for the Indian Ocean:

-- The first process relates to the formal intergovernmental design of IOCINDIO: determining its ToRs, preparing the resolution and the process leading to its endorsement and adhesion of Member States.
+- The first process relates to the formal intergovernmental design of IOCINDIO: determining its ToRs, preparing the resolution and the process leading to its adoption and adhesion of Member States.

 - The second process relates to IOCINDIO function.
 It should involve identification of issues and problems, opportunities in the Indian Ocean that IOCINDIO will be meaningfully addressing, leading to interest and genuine commitment of Member States.